Munster2020/HDIP_CSDA_COMP07084_TASKS/README.md

 ![GMIT Logo](https://github.com/Munster2020/HDIP_CSDA_PROJECT/blob/master/GMIT_Logo.jpg)
 # Higher Diploma in Science in Computing (Data Analytics)
 ## Fundamentals of Data Analysis (COMP07084) - Tasks 2020
+This module was an introduction to the fundamentals of data analysis, including the acquisition, cleaning and exploration of data sets.
+As part of the assessment we had to complete four tasks outlined below.

 ### 1. Repository Structure
 1. Readme: